 If you did not acquire ownership of the DME item while in our plan, you will have to make 13 new consecutive payments after you switch to Original Medicare in order to own the item.
-Payments you made while in our plan do not count toward these 13 consecutive payments.
+The payments made while enrolled in your plan do not count toward these 13 consecutive payments.

-If you made fewer than 13 payments for the DME item under Original Medicare before you joined our plan, your previous payments also do not count toward the 13 consecutive payments.
-You will have to make 13 new consecutive payments after you return to Original Medicare in order to own the item.
-There are no exceptions to this case when you return to Original Medicare.
+Example 1: You made 12 or fewer consecutive payments for the item in Original Medicare and then joined our plan.
+The payments you made in Original Medicare do not count.
+You will have to make 13 payments to our plan before owning the item.
+There are no exceptions to this case when you return to Original Medicare